ArshitG/Database-Design-Ecommerce/README.md

 ## TRIGGER

-This is the trigger that is used to call the trigger function every time the update Claus is used on the customers table.
+This is the trigger that is used to call the trigger function every time the update Clause is used on the customers table.
 This trigger calls the trigger function.

 `CREATE TRIGGER update_last_updated_trigger`